jilek/MechaCar_Statistical_Analysis/README.md

 - What metric or metrics will be tested?

     - *Overall Safety Rating*: Safety Ratings are available at https://www.nhtsa.gov/ratings.
-The 'overall' category is made up of various sub-categories like: Frontal Crash, Side Crash, Rollover, etc.; but we just need a **categorical** 'overall safety rating' (e.g. A, B, C, D, and F)
+The 'overall' category is made up of various sub-categories like: Frontal Crash, Side Crash, Rollover, etc.; but we just need a **categorical** 'overall safety rating' (e.g. A, B, C, D, E, and F)

     -*Vehicle Weight**: We need the vehicle weight for all current cars.
 This can be converted into 'buckets' or **categories**.
 For example, for cars weighing 0.5 - 2.0 tons (e.g. 1000 - 4000 pounds), we would need twelve 250 pound weight 'categories'.